-Make sure you keep moisturising.
+Make sure you keep moisturising and taking good care of your skin.
 Skin on your neck, chest and breasts is some of the most delicate and thin on your body.
 As breasts lose volume your skin cannot keep up with the rapid change , so keep it supple and moisturized to maintain elasticity.

 A competition bikini is not like a normal bra or bikini top...the engineering is fundamentally different and cannot provide the support you have come to expect from a good well fitted bra.

-Triangle bra shapes work best for small breasted ladies.
-It always looks better in profile than a cupped bra, especially when competitors move into side poses where the cupped bikini will sometimes gape leaving that awkward gap between cup and breast.
+Triangle bra shapes, either soft or rigid moulded work really well for small breasted ladies.
+They look better in profile than a cupped bra, especially when competitors transition into side poses.